2015 Sousse attacks: Perpetrator and associates

 The killer, Seifiddine Rezgui Yacoubi, also known as Abu Yahya al-Qayrawani, (29 August 1992 – 26 June 2015) was a 22-year-old electrical engineering student at University of Kairouan from Gaâfour, in northwest Tunisia.
-He did not have the typical traits of an Islamic extremist: he had a girlfriend, drank alcohol and was a local break-dancing star.
+He did not have the typical traits of an Islamic extremist: he had a girlfriend, drank alcohol and was locally known as a skilled break-dancer.
 He was also believed to be high on cocaine during his rampage.
 He is believed to have been radicalized over such issues as the Libyan Civil War and Western inaction against the Assad government during the Syrian Civil War.

 Rezgui is thought to have been recruited by Ajnad al-Khilafah, an outgrowth of the Tunisian branch of Ansar al-Sharia, which was founded by Seifallah Ben Hassine, who had lived in the UK in the 1990s and whose mentor during that time was Abu Qatada.
 High Court papers relating to a control order placed on a British-based suspect state that Ben Hassine "aimed to recruit new members and send them to Afghanistan for training".
 The control order documents add that: "Abu Qatada appears as a watermark running through the whole of this case as being the mastermind."

-Ben Hassine is reported to have been killed by the USAF near Adjabiya in eastern Libya on 14 June 2015.
-The strike was designed to kill Mokhtar Belmokhtar in an Ansar meeting.
-After the overthrow of Tunisia's President Zine el-Abedine Ben Ali in 2011, Ben Hassine was released from jail in March 2011 under an amnesty, and later founded Ansar al-Sharia in Tunisia, which resisted proscription until 2013 arguing it was carrying out humanitarian work, even though Ben Hassine personally had led the storming of the US Embassy in Tunis on 14 September 2012, three days after Ansar's Libyan counterparts killed US ambassador J. Christopher Stevens in Benghazi, Libya.
-When Ansar was finally outlawed in August 2013, after the murders of two secular leftist MPs, he was listed as a proscribed terrorist by the United States, and he fled to Libya.
+After the overthrow of Tunisia's President Zine el-Abedine Ben Ali, Ben Hassine was released from jail in March 2011 under an amnesty, and later founded Ansar al-Sharia in Tunisia, which resisted proscription until 2013, arguing it was carrying out humanitarian work.
+This was despite Ben Hassine’s personal involvement in an attack on the US Embassy in Tunis on 14 September 2012, three days after Ansar's Libyan counterparts killed US ambassador J. Christopher Stevens in Benghazi, Libya.
+When Ansar al-Sharia was finally outlawed in August 2013, after the murders of two secular leftist MPs, he was listed as a proscribed terrorist by the United States, and fled to Libya.
+Ben Hassine was reportedly killed by the USAF near Adjabiya in eastern Libya on 14 June 2015, in a strike designed to kill Mokhtar Belmokhtar.

 Qatada wrote in a letter published online in January 2014 that Ben Hassine "is among the best of those I have known in intellect" and "the most knowledgeable of people of my intentions ... for he was the closest of people to me".

 In January 2017, documents obtained by Panorama identified Chamseddine al-Sandi as the orchestrator behind the attack.
 He is named in confessions from suspects who were arrested in connection with the shootings.
 Rezgui was killed at the scene, but the documents obtained by Panorama say that he was recruited and directed by al-Sandi.
 The confessions say al-Sandi ran a militant cell responsible for both the Sousse shootings and the attack three months earlier at the Bardo National Museum in which 22 people died.
 Both attacks were claimed by the Islamic State.